Author Archives: Geoffrey Nathan, Esq

 When a person kills another person, regardless of intent, it is usually called a homicide in Massachusetts.
 But murder is where a person knowingly and specifically kills another human being or causes them substantial bodily harm and that person eventually dies due to their injuries.
 In Massachusetts, you can be prosecuted for first degree or… Read More »

-Massachusetts Drug Trafficking Laws, Charges and Statute of Limitations
+Massachusetts Drug Trafficking Charges & Penalties

-Massachusetts Child Pornography Laws, Charges and Statute of Limitations
+Massachusetts Child Pornography Charges & Penalties

 The possession, distribution and production of child pornography is aggressively prosecuted in Massachusetts.
 Child pornography laws are increasingly being used to punish use of Internet and computer technology to obtain, distribute and share pornographic material that involves minors who are under the age of 18.
 Similar to federal laws, Massachusetts General Laws Chapter 272 Section… Read More »

-Massachusetts Tax Evasion Laws, Charges and Statute of Limitations
+Massachusetts Tax Evasion Charges & Penalties

 What is a Subpoena vs Summons?
 List of Differences